Eschede train disaster: Wheel fracture

-ICE 1 trainset 51 was travelling as ICE 884 "Wilhelm Conrad Röntgen" on the Munich to Hamburg route; the train was scheduled to stop at Augsburg, Nürnberg, Würzburg, Fulda, Kassel, Göttingen, and Hanover before reaching Hamburg.
+ICE 1 trainset 51 was operating the ICE 884 "Wilhelm Conrad Röntgen" service from Munich to Hamburg.
+The train was scheduled to stop at Augsburg, Nuremberg, Würzburg, Fulda, Kassel, Göttingen, and Hanover before reaching Hamburg.
 After stopping in Hanover at 10:30, the train continued its journey northwards.
-About 130 km and forty minutes away from Hamburg and 6 km south of central Eschede, near Celle, the steel tyre on a wheel on the third axle of the first car, fatally weakened by metal fatigue, split and peeled away from the wheel, the momentum of which flattened it and catapulted it upwards, whereby it penetrated the floor of the car, where it then remained embedded.
+About 130 km and forty minutes away from Hamburg and 6 km south of central Eschede, near Celle, the steel tyre on a wheel on the third axle of the first car split and peeled away from the wheel, having been weakened by metal fatigue.
+The momentum of this caused the steel tyre to flatten and it was catapulted upwards, penetrating the floor of the train carriage where it remained stuck.

-The tyre embedded in the rail car was seen by Jörg Dittmann, one of the passengers in Coach 1.
-The tyre went through an armrest in his compartment, between where his wife and son sat.
+The tyre embedded in the carriage was seen by Jörg Dittmann, one of the passengers in Coach 1.
+The tyre went through an armrest in his compartment between the seats where his wife and son were sitting.
 Dittmann took his wife and son out of the damaged coach and went to inform a conductor in the third coach.

 The conductor, who noticed vibrations in the train, told Dittmann that company policy required him to investigate the circumstances before pulling the emergency brake.
-The conductor took one minute to go to the site in Coach 1.
+The conductor took one minute to reach the site in Coach 1.
 According to Dittmann, the train had begun to sway from side to side by then.
-The conductor did not show a willingness to stop the train immediately at that point and wished to investigate the incident more thoroughly.
+The conductor did not show willingness to stop the train immediately, and wished to first investigate the incident more thoroughly.
 Dittmann could not find an emergency brake in the corridor and had not noticed that there was an emergency brake handle in his own compartment.
-The crash occurred just when Dittmann was about to show the armrest puncture to the conductor.
+The train crashed just as Dittmann was about to show the armrest puncture to the conductor.

 Derailment

 As the train passed over the first of two points, the embedded tyre slammed against the guide rail of the points, pulling it from the railway ties.
 This guide rail also penetrated the floor of the car, becoming embedded in the vehicle and lifting the bogie off the rails.
 At 10:59 local time (08:59 UTC), one of the now-derailed wheels struck the points lever of the second switch, changing its setting.
 The rear axles of car number 3 were switched onto a parallel track, and the entire car was thereby thrown sideways into the piers supporting a 300 t roadway overpass, destroying them.

 Car number 4, likewise derailed by the violent deviation of car number 3 and still travelling at 200 km/h, passed intact under the bridge and rolled onto the embankment immediately behind it, striking several trees before coming to a stop.
 Two Deutsche Bahn railway workers who had been working near the bridge were killed instantly when the derailed car crushed them.
-The breaking of the car couplings caused the automatic emergency brakes to engage and the mostly undamaged first three cars came to a stop.
+The breaking of the car couplings caused the automatic emergency brakes to engage, and the mostly undamaged first three cars came to a stop.